 Three of my sons and I were together a couple of times this past week.
 It’s been a long time.
 The oldest lives in São Paulo Brazil, while another is in Los Angeles, and my youngest in Provo, Utah.
 All are leading busy lives.
 Going to school, working jobs, building empires.

 What we knew about the world was limited and not very timely.
 The world seemed a much larger place and we were insulated from its harsh realities, while now we have become desensitized to the same.
-No one could have imagined what we were in-store for.
+No one could have imagined what lay ahead.
 Certainly our grandparents lived in simpler times, but in reality we aren’t living in the worse of them.
-However, with the dissemination of what goes on around us so readily available and graphic, we often think otherwise.
+However, with the dissemination of what goes on around, us so readily available and graphic, we often think otherwise.

 This photo is nothing compared to other images of atrocities as Christians are being brutally murdered in Mosul, Iraq.
 This child, who was photographed in the last few days, waits to be executed by militants of the cowardly, despicable ISIS.
 Images like this are being used to terrorize and to glorify these barbarians and their reign of terror against the unarmed and defenseless.
 When I look at this photo I am deeply moved.
 It’s extremely disturbing.
 I think of my own children, I think about my future grandchildren.
 My heart aches for these helpless people.
 I want to cry, I can’t even imagine!

 The following quote accompanies one of the photos at this link.
 It’s the image of a headless little girl in a dress and white stockings.
 She could be anyone’s precious daughter, sister, granddaughter.
-(Go ahead and look if you think you have the stomach to).
+(Go ahead and look if you think you have the stomach to… but be warned)!

 “All humanity owes a debt to this baby girl, to find her murderers and bring them to justice, dead or alive.
 That the nations of the world and its citizens sit complacent is the greatest embarrassment to civilization and should be the source of deep shame to all….
 We have a moral imperative to act.”